openimis/openimis_docs/web_app_vb_user_manual.rst

 Health Facilities Control PAGE
 """"""""""""""""""""""""""""""

 The ``Health Facilities Control Page`` is the central point for all health facilities administration.
 By having access to this page, it is possible to add, edit, delete and search.
-The page is divided into four panels (:ref:`image16`)
+The page is divided into four panels (:ref:`Image 16<image16>`)

   A. Search Panel